USCGC Northwind (WAGB-282): Operation Nanook

 Northwind's first major mission was Operation Nanook from 22 July–5 August 1946.
-The objective of Operation Nanook was to assist in a Danish-American project to establish a radio and weather station in Thule, Greenland.
+The objective of Operation Nanook was to assist in a Danish-American project to establish a radio and weather station at Thule in North Star Bay, Greenland.
 This area later became Thule Air Force Base.

 During July through September 1946 the first helicopter deployment from a Coast Guard icebreaker occurred an HNS-1 Sikorsky R-4 from Northwind off the Greenland coast.
 This deployment; in support of the International Ice Patrol, included the first helicopter landings at Thule, Greenland; Crozier Island and Winter Harbor, Melville Island.
 On 27 July 1946, Northwind was grounded on an uncharted pinnacle while entering Dundas Harbour, Devon Island, Nunavut but was refloated ten hours later without serious damage.

 Operation Highjump

 From December 1946 through January 1947 Northwind participated in Operation Highjump as part of Central Group (Task Group 68), under the command of Captain Charles W. Thomas, with one of the operation's primary missions being to establish the research base Little America IV.
 She was the only United States Coast Guard vessel to participate in the naval exercise and became the first U.S. Coast Guard cutter to cross the Antarctic Circle.
 She also completed the first major rescue missions of a submarine beset in ice when she twice broke out the damaged USS Sennet.
 Northwind also rescued USS Mount Olympus, USS Yancey, and USS Merrick which were beset and damaged in the ice floe at the Antarctic Circle.
 The first helicopter flight to base Little America IV from Northwind took place on 15 January 1947.
 Her crew played the first baseball game, the first double header (all without lights), and the first golf tournament in Antarctica.